Will Cain

 Charles Williams Cain (born March 28, 1975) is an American columnist, political analyst, and sports commentator.
-He is currently the co-host of Fox & Friends Weekend on Fox News.
-Previously, Cain had been a contributor for ESPN, joining the network in March 2015, working with the features unit and E:60 and appearing on First Take.
-He was the host of The Will Cain Show on ESPN Radio, which ran from January 2, 2018, to June 26, 2020.
+He hosts The Will Cain Show weekdays at 4 p.m. on the Fox News Channel.
+Previously, Cain had been a co-host of Fox & Friends Weekend.
+Cain was a contributor for ESPN, joining the network in March 2015, working with the features unit and E:60 and appearing on First Take.
+He was the host of The Will Cain Show on ESPN Radio, which ran from January 2018 to June 2020.
 He has also been a contributor for Blaze Media and CNN, appearing frequently on Soledad O'Brien's morning program Starting Point.

 Early life and education

-Cain was born and raised in Sherman, Texas, near Dallas.
+Cain was born and raised in Sherman, Texas.
 Attending Pepperdine University, Cain played one year on the water polo team and graduated cum laude with a bachelor's degree in telecommunications in 1997.
 On the Pepperdine water polo team, Cain was a walk-on who scored his only goal in 1996, in a game against UC Santa Barbara.
 Cain said of the experience in 2010, "Pepperdine water polo was extremely accommodating in its development of a walk-on such as me, and that's something positively unique about this program.
 I almost went to USC, and I'm sure that if I did have a water polo career there it would have been much shorter."
 In 2000, Cain completed his J.D. degree at the University of Texas School of Law.
 After law school, Cain moved to a ranch in Montana, where he worked as a ranch hand while trying to write a book.